rejojer/PageIndex/README.md

 # 📄 PageIndex

-### PageIndex: Document Indexing System for Reasoning-based RAG
+### Document Indexing System for Reasoning-based RAG

 Are you frustrated with vector database retrieval accuracy for long professional documents?
 Traditional vector-based RAG relies on semantic *similarity* rather than true *relevance*.
 But what we really need in retrieval is **relevance** — which requires **reasoning**.
 When working with professional documents that demand domain expertise and multi-step reasoning, similarity search often falls short.